5th Grade Band FAQS

 How to I find out what is happening in my band student's class?

 Our directors communicate via Charms for many of their class specific instructions.
 Please make sure your email and contact information is up to date within Charms.
 You should receive "Band Notes", our all band email, at least once a month.
 If you did not receive it, please contact email@example.com.
-Check out our "Latest Happenings" page about that will be happening soon.
+Check out our "5th Grade News" page about that will be happening soon.